-Selecting Graph | Hydrophobicity or the main toolbar button ensured a daughter window with a hydrophobicity graph based on the hydrophobicity values of [J. Kyte & R.F.
+Selecting Graph | Hydrophobicity or the main toolbar button described a daughter window with a hydrophobicity graph based on the hydrophobicity values of [J. Kyte & R.F.
 Doolittle, J. Mol.
 Biol.
 157, 105-132 (1982)].

 The graph shows hydrophobic regions above the X-axis and hydrophilic regions below.
 The graph is particularly good at detecting transmembrane regions of a protein (around residue 500 in the above picture, an alphahelical transmembrane section will normally have a width of 20-22 residues) and you can also often locate the activation peptide (left side of the graph).
-Additionally, the hydrophobicity graph may indicate areas that can generate

-Additionally, the hydrophobicity graph may indicate areas that can generate 'sticky' peptides that are difficult to handle - or you may just want know where in the sequence the transmembrane region is located.
+Additionally, the hydrophobicity graph may indicate areas that can generate 'sticky' peptides that are difficult to handle - or you may just want to know where in the sequence the transmembrane region is located.